 The authors of your casebook have posted a website at http://www.coolcopyright.com/ with content keyed to the book.
 It includes links to the unedited version of each case, and useful resources and updates.

 The exam in this course will be a 48-hour, take-home examination.
-During the examination you may consult the casebook, the combined 2013-14 supplement, your copy of the copyright statute, a dictionary of the English language, and your own notes.
+During the examination you may consult the casebook, your copy of the copyright statute, a dictionary of the English language, and your own notes.
 You may not consult any other sources.

 No laptops are allowed in class.